hotspotbilling/Plugin-Repository/README.md

 # Plugin Repository

-for phpnuxbill plugin manager
+for PHPNuxBill Plugin Manager

-It will list plugin available for PHP Nux Bill
+It will list plugin available for PHPNuxBill

+No need to download, just open **Plugin Manager** in Admin area